goFrendiAsgard/No-CMS/readme.md

 + (done, tested) Fix nordrassil bug when table prefix is empty

 v0.6.2
-+ (proposed) Drupal's CCK like mechanism
++ (cancelled) Drupal's CCK like mechanism <-- It is impossible to build such a feature with groceryCRUD
-+ (proposed) Make nordrassil generated code easier to be edited.
-+ (proposed) automatically create thumbnail in wysiwyg, use better uploader library
 + (done, tested) `{{ widget:slug }}`, `{{ quicklink }}`, `{{ navigation_top }}`, `{{ navigation_top_quicklink }}`, and `{{ navigation_left }}` tag is deprecated.
 + (done, tested) `$cms` is deprecated, and can be fully replaced by using tags.
 + (done, tested) `{{ widget_name:widget_code }}` and `{{ widget_slug:slug }}`